puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 oc get pods
 ```

-Expected Kafka pods after all pods have been started:
+Expected Kafka pods after all pods have been started (This may take a few minutes):

 ```
 NAME                                           READY   STATUS    RESTARTS   AGE